Miguel-Ayllon/lab4-websockets/REPORT.md

 ### Original Work

-* 100% of the submitted work is original.
 * All implementation logic in `ElizaServerTest.kt` and `ComplexClient`, as well as the writing of this `REPORT.md`, was done manually by me.